Michaelpalacce/HomeLab/docs/BackupAndRestore.md

 Then you can Backup /tmp/Backup

 ### Restoring
-Copy the dump to the postgresql pod  and run: `psql -f Backupfile -u postgres` and pray
+Copy the dump to the postgresql pod  and run: `psql -f Backupfile -U postgres` and pray